Gen Z employees in the workplace

 87% of mentors and mentees feel empowered by their mentoring relationships and have developed greater confidence

 Mentoring software makes starting a mentoring program easy.
-Pair employees with relevant mentors in minutes—not weeks of manually matching in a spreadsheet.
-Our platforms manages everything from registration, pairing, and reporting.
-Join companies like Heineken, Discovery Channel, First Horizon and drive more connected company cultures.
+Match employees with relevant mentors in minutes—not weeks of manually matching in a spreadsheet.
+Our platform manages everything from registration, pairing, and reporting.
+Join companies like Heineken, Discovery Channel, and First Horizon and drive more connected company cultures.

 2. Assign employees as coaches for peer-to-peer learning